 The merle pattern is produced when a dog has just one copy of the M< allele.
 All merle dogs are going to have the genotype of Mm-.

 This means that they have one allele for merle and one for non-merle.
 All dogs that are non-merle will be mm for this one.
-If you decide to breed a merle dog, which has the genotype of Mm, to a non-merle dog with the genotype of mm, you will, statistically, produce half a litter that is merle and half that are not.
+If you decide to breed a merle dog, which has the genotype of Mm, to a non-merle dog with the genotype of mm, you will, statistically, produce half a litter that is merle and half that is not.
+And, these merle dogs should be healthy (generally).

 The problems creep in when you breed the two merls together, which means you are breeding together the Mm and Mm together.